Mozayik/shovel/doc/FileContains.md

 - `after` to place the `contents` after the `regex`.
 The assert thrown if the `regex` is not found in the file.
 If `contents` does not appear after it then the content is inserted.
 - `over` to place the `contents` over the `regex`.
 If the content is found, then the assert succeeds, If the `regex` is found the new content replaces it, otherwise the new content is added at the end of the file.
 - `all` to replace the contents of the file with `contents`.
 If the file already contains `contents` then the assert succeeds, otherwise it fails.

+`validation` with a value of `sudoers` runs `visudo` before writing the file to check that the contents are valid.

 ## Example